Syawaluddin-Adzran/nba-minutes-points-analysis/README.md

 - **Luka Doncic** scored 2,370 points (2nd most) while playing only 2,624 minutes (20th most)
 - **Josh Hart** played 2,707 minutes (11th most) but scored only 761 points as he contributes through defense and rebounding
-- **Rudy Gobert** won DPOY while ranking #22 in minutes and averaging only 14.0 points per game proving that defensive impact matters more than scoring or playing time
+- **Rudy Gobert** won DPOY while rank number 22 in minutes played and averaging only 14.0 points per game proving that defensive impact matters more than scoring or playing time

 ---